corticon/corticon.js-samples/ReactNative/README.md

 ### CLI
 `npm install -g react-native-cli`

-`react-native-cli init somename` will create a sample react native application (some dependencies may be fetched)
+`react-native init somename` will create a sample react native application (some dependencies may be fetched) This command actually runs `npm install react-native` behind the scenes into the new project directory.

 ### Viewing your application
 Start React Native Server